Anquell McCollum: Coaching career

 After returning to the United States in 2000, he returned to Western Carolina University to finish attaining his degree in Computer Information Systems.
 Between 2000 and 2004, and aside from obtaining his degree, McCollum worked as a middle school computer skills teacher and then as an assistant director of admissions for Western Carolina.
 In 2004–05 he became an official assistant coach for the men's basketball team at his alma mater, a position he held for 14 seasons.
 In 2018–19 he spent one season as the head coach for Freedom Christian Academy in Fayetteville, North Carolina.
-The next year, he accepted an assistant coaching position at Fayetteville State University.
+The next year, he accepted an assistant coaching position at Fayetteville State University, where he stayed through the 2024–25 season.
+He left Fayetteville to become an assistant coach at Elizabeth City State University.